ToaToes/AndroidDev---Kotlin/Android SDK.md

 #### Integration with Services:
 The SDK allows for easy integration with various Google services (like Firebase, Google Maps, etc.), enhancing app functionality.

+### EXAMPLE:

+#### minSdk
+Minimum Android API level your app can run on.

+Normal set to minSdk = 21 / 24 / 26

+#### targetSdk (More refers to behavior)
+The APIs version the app has been tested against, The version of Android (APIs) that your app was created to run on.
+**Note: Google play will have minimum request for targetSdk version**

+#### compileSdk (More refers to actual technique APIs)
+Define which level of APIs of the Android SDK the app been compiling with.
+Can not be set lower than targetSdk version, while targetSdk can be set lower than compileSdk,

+The version of the Android SDK that app is compiled against during the build process.
+It determines the set of APIs and features available for you to use in your code.